Choose another lake

 BOWFIN

-The bowfin population was sampled by a total of 53 fish from 15.4 to 30.5 inches in 2022.
+The bowfin population was sampled by 96 fish in the spring trap net survey and 29 fish in the fall electrofishing surveys.
+The size ranged from 14.3 to 31.0 inches in length.
 Several year classes appear to be present.
-The body condition of many of these fish was average to poor in 2022.
-I have no easy explanation for this, and it will be evaluated going forward.
+The body condition of many of these fish was average to poor in 2022 and 2023.
+There is no easy explanation for this, and it will be evaluated going forward.
 The bowfin population has seen an increase in density and biomass in the sampling over the past 10 years.
-In 2022 the electrofishing rates were .15 fish per minute.
-This is consistent with the 5 year average collection rate for the Emiquon Preserve.
+In 2023, the electrofishing rates were .16 fish per minute.
+This is consistent with the 5-year average collection rate for the Emiquon Preserve.

 CHANNEL CATFISH